artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 Searching for recently created or modified descriptions
 -------------------------------------------------------

-First, remember that the "Most recent" option of the Sort button found on the search/browse page will change the sort order of displayed results so that those most recently created or modified are shown first - for more information, see: :ref:`recurring-sort-button`.
+First, remember that the "Date modified" option of the Sort button found on the search/browse page will change the sort order of displayed results so that those most recently created or modified are shown first - for more information, see: :ref:`recurring-sort-button`.
 Additionally, an